appelmar/scalbf-wur/tutorial/scalbf-scidb/README.md

 ### 2. Start a container

-The following command starts a cointainer in detached mode, i.e. it will run as a service until it is explicitly stopped with `docker stop scidbeo-scalbf`.
+The following command starts a cointainer in detached mode, i.e. it will run as a service until it is explicitly stopped with `docker stop scalbf-wur`.

 _Note that the following command limits the number of CPU cores and main memory available to the container.
 Feel free to use different settings for `--cpuset-cpu` and `-m`._